empowerID/empowernow_docs/docs/services/experience/plugin_guide.md

 ---

 ### Overview
-This is a copy‑paste‑ready guide to write, deploy, and test a plugin in the Experience app, covering config, BFF, SPA wiring, PDP gating, and E2E tests.
+This step‑by‑step focuses on wiring and verification.
+For the shortest path, start with the Quickstart `./quickstart`.
+For full architecture and ops, see the canonical reference `./experience_plugins`.
 It assumes the reader understands why a CSP‑safe, same‑origin plugin model is needed:

 - Many vendor "extension" models require cross‑origin scripts or iframes which weaken CSP and make per‑plugin governance hard
 - UI‑only extensions often bypass centralized authorization; we pre‑gate via AuthZEN decisions before mounting